yuyatinnefeld/hashicorp-tools/vault/exam/README.md

 # remove all leases
 vault lease revoke -force xxxx
 ```
-- Leases are a fundamental concept that refer to the duration of time that a piece of data, such as a secret or token, is valid
-- Lease is metadata containing information such as a time duration, renewability, and more
-- With every dynamic secret and service type authentication token, Vault creates a lease
-- Once the lease is expired, Vault can automatically revoke the data, secrets
-- lease_id is used to manage (renew / revoke) the lease of the dynamic secret e.g. `vault lease renew <my-lease-id>` and `vault lease revoke <my-lease-id>`
-- Lease in Vault provides a time-limited authorization to access a resource or to generate a dynamic credential

 ## 5. Secrets Engine
 - Secrets engines are components which store, generate, or encrypt data and plugin that extend the functionality
-- Secrets engines are enabled and isolated at a path
-- Secrets engines are enabled at a path in Vault
+- Secrets engines are enabled and isolated at a path in Vault
 - Cubbyhole and Identity are enabled by default and can NOT disable
 - Most secrets engines can be enabled, disabled, tuned, and moved via the CLI or API. `vault secrets enable aws`
 - There are static secrets (never expire) and dynamic secrets (generated when you need them)